 Treatment of Non-Credit Remedial Courses

-Because the College does NOT offer non-credit remedial courses, these courses will not be counted towards meeting the Colege's Satisfactory Academic Progress standards.
+Because the College does NOT offer non-credit remedial courses, these courses will not be counted towards meeting the College's Satisfactory Academic Progress standards.

 A financial aid recipient who fails to meet one or more of the requirements for Satisfactory Academic Progress will be notified in writing by the Office of Financial Aid of his/her status.
-Eligibility for financial aid will not be reviewed until the next evaluation period following the fall semester, or upon written appeal from the student.
+After the first semester a student does not meet one or more of these requirements the student will be considered on Financial Aid warning and is still eligible to receive aid for the following term.
+If a student fails to meet one or more of these criteria in a second consecutive semester, they will be considered on Financial Aid Suspension and lose eligibility for financial aid in the next consecutive term.
+Eligibility for financial aid will not be reviewed until the next evaluation period, or upon written appeal from the student for a probationary semester.
 To be removed from financial aid suspension, the student must make up the appropriate grade point average and/or academic completion rate prior to the next evaluation period.

 Appeal for Probationary Semester

 A student who is denied federal aid because of a failure to meet SAP standards after the evaluation period may appeal this determination to the Financial Aid Appeals Committee by submitting a letter of appeal.
 An appeal must be based on significant mitigating circumstances that seriously impacted academic performance.
 Submitting an SAP appeal does NOT guarantee continued eligibility for federal aid, as an appeal may be denied.
 Examples of special circumstances affecting academic performance may include but are not necessarily limited to: